View Faculty Video

 - "Tragic Orient", Sixteenth Century Society, Talk/Oral Presentation, Montreal, Canada, Fall 2010

-- Szabari, A. (2013).
+- Szabari, A. (2015).
 Our Future Barbarism: Sacrifice, The Body, and Performance in Robert Garnier's Greek Tragedies.
-Early Modern French Drama.
+Forthcoming in French Renaissance and Baroque Drama: Text, Performance, Theory.
+Ed.
+Michael Merre.
+University of Deleware Press.

 - Szabari, A. (2009). "‘La Plume de fer’: vers une esthétique de l'impact chez Ronsard" in Ronsard poète militant: Les Discours des Misères de ce temps. pp. 92-108.
 Paris.